 Victory Securities (HK) subsequently revised its policy and procedure by enhancing its checking of notification of deposit against its bank records to ensure that deposits are identified, inputted, verified and correctly dated.
-It also enhanced its procedures on handling stock scrips so that its back-office system now dates the actual date of receipt of stock scrip from the client.
-Recommendations from the SFC
+It also enhanced its procedures on handling stock scrips so that its back-office system now dates the actual date of receipt or withdrawl of stock scrip from or to clients respectively.